 Secondly we train up anybody who wishes to qualify as a Beach Lifeguard or just wishes to know more about the things we do.
-We run training on a Sunday afternoon at 12:30pm and a Thursday night from 6:00pm which is working towards achieving the full Beach Lifeguard award which means you can work as a Beach Lifeguard anywhere in the world.
+We run training on Sundays at 11:00 am and certain evenings during the week from 6:00 pm.
+The training works towards achieving the full Beach Lifeguard award which means you can work as a Beach Lifeguard anywhere in the world.
 Although why you’d want to swap the delights of Aberdeen beach for Bondi, is beyond us!
-We also train for driving and crewing the Inflatable Rescue Boat (IRB), VHF radio qualifications, advanced resuscitation amongst other qualifications.
+We also train for driving and crewing the Inflatable Rescue Boat (IRB), VHF radio qualifications, first aid, advanced resuscitation amongst other qualifications.

 Interested in joining and becoming a Beach Lifeguard?
 If you are or just want to get more information, please get in touch, as we are always on the look-out for new members and the more people that are trained in these essential skills, hopefully the lower the number of accidental drownings there will be.